Penitent Romanian hacker aims to protect world's ATMs

 By Radu Marinas

-VASLUI, Romania Valentin Boanta, sitting in his jail cell, proudly explains the device he has invented which, he says, could make the world's ATMs impregnable even to tech-savvy criminals like himself.
+VASLUI, Romania, May 17 Valentin Boanta, sitting in his jail cell, proudly explains the device he has invented which, he says, could make the world's ATMs impregnable even to tech-savvy criminals like himself.

 He said he had started to make the devices for the sheer excitement of it and denies ever planning to use them himself, saying he only sold them to others.